PCC streetcar: Historical

+The operator listed is the original purchaser.

 Current

 Most PCC-based systems were dismantled in the post-war period in favor of bus-based transit networks.
 Of the rail transit systems that survived this period, most had replaced their PCCs with modern light rail vehicles (LRVs) by the early 1980s.
 Beginning in the late 1990s, several cities began to make use of historic PCCs to serve historic streetcar lines that combined aspects of tourist attractions and transit.
-The following is a table of places where transit agencies still employ PCCs in revenue service as opposed to a short-run or intermittent heritage railway.
+This table lists the transit agencies that still employ PCCs in revenue service, as opposed to a short-run or intermittent heritage railway.

-The Ashmont–Mattapan High-Speed Line in Boston is a light-rail extension of the MBTA's heavy Red Line.
+The Mattapan Line in Boston is a light-rail extension of the MBTA's heavy Red Line.
 It runs from the Ashmont terminus of the Red Line to Mattapan, and runs PCCs exclusively.
 The line was shut down for reconstruction from June 24, 2006, until December 22, 2007, but PCC cars have resumed operation since the line's bridges cannot support heavier light rail vehicles (LRV) operated on the MBTA's Green Line.
 Not considered historic equipment, the PCC cars in use on the Mattapan–Ashmont line represent the oldest cars still in revenue service, originally built between 1943 and 1946.
 These cars are also the only air-electric PCCs still in regular service in North America.
 Several retired PCCs from Boston are now at the Seashore Trolley Museum.

 The McKinney Avenue Transit Authority in Dallas, Texas, owns three PCC cars, two from Toronto, one from the former Tandy Center Subway.
 One of the ex Toronto cars is currently in service.

 Officials in El Paso expressed their desire to preserve the history of the city by refurbishing the old PCC streetcars that once made their way through Downtown from 1949 to 1974.
 They operated on the international streetcar line that connected El Paso, Texas in the United States, with Ciudad Juárez, Mexico.
 Originally, the line operated until 1973.
 Six cars in total have been restored, regular revenue operations began in late 2018 for the downtown loop.

 The Kenosha Electric Streetcar in Kenosha, Wisconsin, has been operating six ex-Toronto Transit Commission PCCs (five since 2000 and the sixth since 2009) and one ex-SEPTA car since 2009.
 The Kenosha Electric is unique among modern PCC operations in that PCCs had not run in the city before 2000—the original rail system was shut down in 1932 before any PCC cars had been built.
 Two of its cars are still painted in their original TTC colours, while the rest have been re-decorated in the liveries of several U.S. cities including Pittsburgh, Johnstown, Chicago and Cincinnati.